-Shelton said that in his entire military career, my highest honor has been having the chance to represent all the men and women in uniform," as the Chairman of the Joint Chiefs.
+Shelton said that in his entire military career. "my highest honor has been having the chance to represent all the men and women in uniform." as the Chairman of the Joint Chiefs.

-When talking about his small-town roots, which some people saw as a hurdle on his path to success, Shelton said that "my background gave me ethics and integrity, and my family values were reinforced by my church, the public schools I attended, the 4-H club and this uni-
+When talking about his small-town roots, which some people was as hardle on his path to success.
+Shelton said that "my background gave me ethics and integrity, and my family values were reinforced by my church, the public schools I attended, the 4-H club and this university."